steffenlarson/WorkBook/src/reflections/wk2/01-Day.md

 ## In what cases would you use LET vs. CONST vs. VAR?

 Personally I will do my very best to never use the VAR assignments.
+VAR assignments are useful and ok for global assignments, but LET is just as easily usable.
 CONST will be used for any variables that I will not change at all, and LET will be used in all other cases.
-This will help me keep my code clean and understandable.
+This will help me keep my code clean and understandable and it will also help me to not confuse my computer.